Syntax

 n:attributes

-in the above example could also be written
+in the introductory example could also be written this way:

 <li n:foreach="$items as $item">{$item|capitalize}</li>